 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Schmitt Industries, Inc. Investors With Losses Over $100K to Secure Counsel Before Important Deadline in First Filed Securities Class Action Initiated by the Firm – SMIT

-/EIN News/ -- NEW YORK, Oct.
-29, 2022 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Schmitt Industries, Inc. (NASDAQ: SMIT) between September 1, 2020 and September 20, 2022, both dates inclusive (the “Class Period”), of the important December 12, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, Oct.
+29, 2022 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Schmitt Industries, Inc. SMIT between September 1, 2020 and September 20, 2022, both dates inclusive (the "Class Period"), of the important December 12, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Schmitt Industries securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.